 Starting 7 March 2021, Exit’s Peaceful Pill Online Forums are hosting the project and inviting contributions from engineers, designers, inventors and tinkerers of all kinds.

 If you would like to get involved and are a member of Exit or a subscriber to the Peaceful Pill eHandbook, we welcome your involvement.

 Alternatively you can email Exit at firstname.lastname@example.org for further details.

 This issue was also discussed in the March Exit Snippet.
-The recording of this Snippet will become available in April 2021.
+The recording of this Snippet is now available on subscription.

 Full details on gas flow, and the physiology of the hypoxic death can be found in The Peaceful Pill eHandbook.